andrewchilds/overcast/recipes/git-server/README.md

 ## Instructions

 Spin up and configure your git server on DigitalOcean.
 This uses a Ubuntu 14.04 image on a 512mb machine in the nyc2 region with backups enabled.
+The instance will be named `git-001`.

 ```sh
 ./deploy-digitalocean